How to Install Firewalld on Fedora Linux

 Ban Host Ranges with Ipsets

 Rich rules can also reference ipsets, which excel at blocking large address lists without slowing packet processing.
-Use them when you need to ban VPN ranges or disposable botnet networks.
+Use them when you need to ban entire networks or ranges used by botnets.
+The following example creates an ipset called blocked_ranges and adds a CIDR block:

 sudo firewall-cmd --reload

-Add or remove --ipset entries as threats evolve, then reload to apply them instantly across every zone that references the ipset.
+Add or remove ipset entries as threats evolve using --add-entry and --remove-entry, then reload to apply changes instantly across every zone that references the ipset.

 Troubleshooting Firewalld Issues